sensy-one/S1-Pro-Multi-Sense/README.md

 **Customizable detection zones**

-Define up to 3 detection zones (expandable to 10 in a future update), plus 1 exclusion zone to ignore movement from devices like fans or 3D printers.
+Define up to 3 detection zones, plus 1 exclusion zone to ignore movement from devices like fans or 3D printers.
 Each zone includes adjustable presence delay and motion threshold settings, and reports zone-specific data such as target count, occupancy status, and movement activity.

 **Full-color status LED**